merliot/hub/README.md

 - ### Cloud-Ready

-    - Merliot Hub is packaged as a Docker container image so you can run your hub anywhere you can run a Docker image, locally on your own laptop or server, or on the cloud.
+    - Merliot Hub is packaged as a Docker image so you can run your hub anywhere you can run a Docker image, locally on your own laptop or server using Docker Desktop, or on the cloud.
 See [install](https://merliot.io/doc/install) guide for more info.
 The docker image requires a minimal VM: 0.1vCPU, 256MB RAM, 256MB disk.
 Koyeb offers a [FREE](#install-on-cloud) VM suitable for running a hub in the cloud.

 ## SUPPORTED DEVICES TARGETS